-If an employees employment is terminated, wages due to the employee will be paid to the employee no later than the next normal pay week.
+If an employees employment is terminated, wages due to the employee will be paid to the employee no later than the next normal pay cycle.

-On termination of employment the organisation may deduct from amounts due to an employee any amount authorised in writing by the employee.
+The organisation may deduct from amounts due to an employee as are authorised in writing by the said employee.